 But when he moves away from the reality of ecological events, he switches to what might be called “university time”.
 This is the imagined time that is unconditionally available for lengthy research initiatives.
 One example is his comment that the model-building will be, ” … a long and interesting project.” (p.
 193) The “long” in this sentence refers to university time – a fantasy construct that underpins the academy’s disconnection from the unfolding catastrophe.

 Because our environment could pass the point of inevitable collapse long before such extended projects are complete, researchers like Frank should regulate their work on the basis of planetary time.
 Thus, if a point-of-no-return will likely be reached in the Arctic within two years, environmental researchers should adjust their work schedules accordingly.
-This runs counter to institutional norms, but that’s the point – these norms have lost all relevance as we approach the precipice of ecological collapse.
+This runs counter to institutional norms, but these norms are increasingly irrelevant as we approach the precipice of ecological collapse.

 To summarize: Adam Frank, in Light of the Stars, offers a cosmic perspective on humankind’s ecological crisis.
 He uses this approach to model various exo-civilizations in order to establish their average lifespan.
 In my view the approach is more fruitfully applied to our social situation through the development of an exo-politics.
 This would allow concerned thinkers to sidestep the politically-motivated restrictions that have thus far crippled their ecological analysis.
 There is also a pressing need for academic researchers to align their work with the planetary time that will determine our ecological fate rather than the university time that habitually guides their activities.